Modern Home Lighting Trends for 2026

 Milk glass globes

-Classic milk glass globes are making a comeback, and we’re not mad about it.
+Milk glass globes, the round opaque white pendants you'd find in a 1950s diner or a prewar hallway, are showing up in retro-tinged kitchen designs.
 Their soft glow turns even the smallest hallway into a spot with instant charm—no fancy chandelier required.
 These round beauties marry midcentury nostalgia with the easygoing warmth people want today.
 Best of all, they look far more expensive than they are.

 Uplighting for accent walls